Have you ever wondered how new antibiotics are discovered?

 Science Practices Activity

-Lab researcher Amanda is investigating soil samples to hunt for new antibiotics.
-Can you help her identify soil types that might contain antibiotics?
+Now put what you’ve learned into practice!
+Amanda is searching for new antibiotics.
+Can you help her identify soil types that might contain them?

 Project Credits